927592/MyBelovedDotfiles/README.md

 Hello This is my Storage of dotfile, in case i wanna change or using old dotfiles</br>
 feel free to use my trash stuff :wink:

-**Wait for me to change my hard drive so i can upload old stuff, smh**</br>
+~~Wait for me to change my hard drive so i can upload old stuff, smh~~</br>
-**no stuff exist yet**
+~~no stuff exist yet~~

+Old stuff are gone :cry:.
+But hey i got my latest Bspwm dotfiles!

 <!-- favthing -->
 ### WM that i often to use
-- jwm
 - openbox
-- i3-gaps
+- bspwm

 ### DE that i often to use
-- KDE
 - XFCE4
 - LXDE

-## My Beloved Lincox Stuff
+## My Beloved Stuff
-- Neovim
 - Kitty
+- urxvt
 - rofi
-- polybar
+- dmenu
 - tint2
 - ranger
-- xplr
-- vim
-- helix
-- zsh
-- nitrogen
 - feh
 - picom
 - pcmanfm